UDC-GAC/MACVETH/README.md

 Available options for scops are:

     - unroll_factor [var0 val0] [[var1 val1] [...]]: explicitly tell the compiler the
     unroll factor of each dimension of the nested loop/s. val# can be either 'full' or a positive integer.
 This is the default option so it does not have to be explicit.

     - nounroll: avoid unrolling the code within.
 This may be useful if we have a irregular code and we just want to vectorize it.

     - unroll_and_jam: perform unroll-and-jam in the loops within the scop.

-    - nosimd: do not generate SIMD code; useful, for instance, for only unrolling code.
+    - scalar: do not generate SIMD code; useful, for instance, for only unrolling code.

 Pragmas to be implemented (soon):